dpelle/vim-LanguageTool/README.md

 * `:LanguageToolCheck`

   To check grammar in current buffer.
-This will check for grammar mistakes in text of current buffer and highlight the errors.
-It also opens a new scratch window with the list of grammar errors with further explanations for each error.
+This will check for grammar mistakes in the current buffer and highlight grammar or spelling errors.
+It also opens a new scratch window with the list of errors with further explanations about each error.
 Pressing <Enter> in scratch buffer will jump to that error.
 The location list for the buffer being checked is also populated.
 So you can use location commands such as :lopen to open the location list window, :lne to